kevintuhumury/osx-settings/README.md

 This script adds aliases for your project directories, but you'll have to tell it where your projects can be found.

-So edit `.osx-settings/config/personal.zsh`, which you've already created earlier for your Git settings above.
+Edit `.osx-settings/config/personal.zsh`, which you've already created earlier for your Git settings above.
 Add something like:

     PROJECT_PARENT_DIRS+=("$HOME/code")